telecombcn-dl/2018-dlcv/_posts/2000-01-07-registration.md

 * __CFIS students__: Register directly at the [CFIS academic office](https://cfis.upc.edu/ca).

 * __Master students at FIB__: Contact the FIB academic office.
-They will collect all applications and submit them to ETSTEB for approval.
+They will collect all applications and submit them to ETSETB for approval.

 * __Other students at UPC & Master in Computer Vision__: You might audit the course, with no official certification.
 If interested, fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSfnlQgg9ZHfDODwikN-4TEfbFrTbAEHCRquGnosFT25qTNpWQ/viewform?usp=sf_link) before 14 June 2018.
 You may be granted a seat, if there are any available after ETSETB, CFIS & FIB students have signed up.